Empirical Bernstein in smooth Banach spaces: Introduction

-\paragraph{Gambling-based concentration.} There exists a deep connection between concentration inequalities and the regret guarantee of online learning algorithms with linear losses, as elucidated in \citet{rakhlin2017equivalence}.
-Thus, studying concentration phenomena via \textit{gambling} games composes a growing and exciting line of research \citep{jun2019parameter, shekhar2023near, waudby2024estimating}.
+There exists a deep connection between concentration inequalities and the regret guarantee of online learning algorithms with linear losses, as elucidated in \cite{rakhlin2017equivalence}.
+Thus, studying concentration phenomena via \textit{gambling} games composes a growing and exciting line of research \cite{jun2019parameter, shekhar2023near, waudby2024estimating}.
 However, the concentration bounds may not have a closed analytical form.
-For example, a betting-based strategy to construct a scalar empirical Bernstein concentration inequality was presented in \citet[Theorem 3]{orabona2023tight}; the confidence sets obtained from inverting such an inequality are analytically intractable, and their computation is nontrivial.
-While prominent online learning algorithms have been designed in Banach spaces \citep{cutkosky2018black}, the non-trivial inversion needed to obtained confidence sets is especially challenging in multivariate settings (resulting in most of the development having been tailored to scalar-valued processes). \citet{ryu2024gambling} proposed multivariate gambling-based confidence sequences but their work is limited to finite dimensional Euclidean spaces $\R^d$ and are not closed form, making it hard to judge their limiting width, and have a computational complexity of $O(t^d)$ for verifying whether a vector belongs to the confidence sequence at time $t$.
+For example, a betting-based strategy to construct a scalar empirical Bernstein concentration inequality was presented in \cite{orabona2023tight}, Theorem 3; the confidence sets obtained from inverting such an inequality are analytically intractable, and their computation is nontrivial.
+While prominent online learning algorithms have been designed in Banach spaces \cite{cutkosky2018black}, the non-trivial inversion needed to obtain confidence sets is especially challenging in multivariate settings (resulting in most of the development having been tailored to scalar-valued processes). \cite{cutkosky2019combining}, Appendix A, presented an empirical Bernstein-type concentration inequality in Hilbert spaces; however, the radii of the confidence sets are established up to polylogarithmic factors. \cite{ryu2024gambling} proposed multivariate gambling-based confidence sequences but their work is limited to finite dimensional Euclidean spaces $\R^d$ and are not closed form, making it hard to judge their limiting width, and have a computational complexity of $O(t^d)$ for verifying whether a vector belongs to the confidence sequence at time $t$.